 Tudor Holiday Dinner Concert

-UW Memorial Union-Great Hall 800 Langdon St. , Madison, Wisconsin 53706
+UW Memorial Union-Great Hall 800 Langdon St., Madison, Wisconsin 53706

-press release: Join us as we welcome the 84th Annual Tudor Dinners back to the Great Hall at Memorial Union.
-Be our guest as we present an updated, interactive take on Wisconsin Union Tudor Dinners for 2017.

-We will present fine dining, old English pageantry, and choral presentations by the Philharmonic Chorus of Madison, with a new twist.
-Attend the Tudor Holiday Dinner Concerts and be a part of the warmth, fellowship and history that defines the Wisconsin Union.
+Patrick Gorman directing the chorus in a performance of "The Twelve Days of Christmas" during the 2014 Tudor Holiday Concert series in Great Hall.

 5:30 pm Wassail bowl and hors d'oeuvres

-6:30 - 9 pm Presentation of the Boar’s Head, a Tudor tradition, The Grand Processional and caroling, The Banquet Ceremonial and dinner, Strolling minstrels, Figgy Pudding Ceremonial, A Yuletide Toast
+6:30 - 9 pm Boar’s Head Presentation, Grand Processional & caroling, Banquet Ceremonial & Dinner, Figgy Pudding Ceremonial & Yuletide Toast.

-Throughout the evening A Celebration of Song by the Philharmonic Chorus of Madison; Carols for singing by all